Puzzle Quest

-Puzzle Quest is a series of Match 3 and role-playing video game hybrids published by Infinity Plus Two (formerly Infinite Interactive).
-It was first begun in 2007 with the release of Puzzle Quest: Challenge of the Warlords, a spin-off of the Warlords series of turn-based strategy games, and since expanded to other licensed content models.
-Its latest game, Puzzle Quest: The Legend Returns, was released in 2019.
+Puzzle Quest is a series of puzzle video games where tile-matching serves as the combat for a role-playing video game.
+The first game, Puzzle Quest: Challenge of the Warlords, was released in 2007.
+It was designed by Steve Fawkner as a spin-off of the Warlords series of turn-based strategy games which were also created by Fawkner.
+The series has since expanded to other licensed content.

 Gameplay

 The Puzzle Quest games are a hybrid of a tile-matching puzzle game with role-playing game elements.
 In nearly all games, players play with an avatar character against a computer opponent using a shared board of colored gems, and alternate turns matching gems on the board.
 By swapping two adjacent gems to match at least three gems of the same color in a row, a player can clear those gems and gain some benefit, such as directly damaging the opponent, earning colored mana to cast spells or use abilities, or gain gold or experience.
 Clearing matches allows other gems to fall into place, which can potentially create further matches and combos which also can be more valuable.
 Matches of four or five gems may also lead to additional turns.
 The goal in a match is to bring the opponent avatar's health to zero before one's own.
 Between matches, the player may then have the opportunity to improve their avatar such as using gold to buy equipment, learn new spells or skills, or otherwise prepare for more powerful opponents through the game's mechanics.